nicholas-ooi/how_to_use_github/README.md

 ***

 ## What did I just do from the above commands?
+1. `git add . and git stash` is to take your changes/add/deletion of your files in your computer and put them one side!
 1. `git pull --rebase --prune` - Gets the latest code and updates from the online code repository. --rebase is a flag that informs git to merge the updated codes from the online repository intelligently to our codes that we have. --prune is a flag that informs Git to remove any orphan objects linked to the commit such as file removal, sometimes bug occur within git itself because of weird objects that are stuck
+1. `git stash apply` is to take those files you have placed at one side and `merge` into the latest codes you just pulled, resolve any conflict if any
 1. `git add .` - add all the files that you have changed, created, or removed into the staging area.
 1. `git commit -m "your message"` - add all the files that you have changed, created, or removed from the staging area into the commit area.
 1. `git push` transfers all the files from commit area into the online code repository.